tibonihoo/yapsy/yapsydir/trunk/doc/presentation.rst

 .. note::

-   When using |Yapsy| in your own software, you'll probably want to build derived classes of the ``IPlugin`` class as it is no much more that a mere interface.
+   When using |yapsy| in your own software, you'll probably want to build derived classes of the ``IPlugin`` class as it is no much more that a mere interface.
 Your software's plugins should then inherit your very own plugin class (itself derived from